Summer in the Far North | Qaanaaq

 - Water bottle

-- A plan for your trip will be made following your wishes, and this will be discussed with your local hunter guide.
-Please note that the actual itinerary for this tour will follow weather and ice conditions.
-The final decision on what can be done each day will be made by your guide, who knows the local weather signs and has a network of information on the movement of ice animals and weather.
+- Our trips are private trips, with plans following your wishes, and discussed with your local hunter guide.
+The actual itinerary for this tour will follow weather and ice conditions.
+The final decision on what can be done each day will be made by your guide, who knows the local weather signs and has a network of information on the movement of ice and wildlife.

 - Various arrangements can be added to this itinerary: Flight tickets, extra days in Qaanaaq, stays in other towns in Greenland, etc. Please inquire for anything that you need, by contacting us at firstname.lastname@example.org.